 - Detour to Sleeping Giant Provincial Park (you can camp here) and do the Top of the Giant hike for airy views over Lake Superior.

-- In Ottawa check out the Byward Market, Parliament Hill and consider renting a bike and cycling for a couple of hours along the Rideau Canal.
-This is an especially beautiful outing in May when the tulips are around.
+In Ottawa check out the Byward Market, Parliament Hill and consider renting a bike and cycling for a couple of hours along the Rideau Canal.
+This is an especially beautiful outing in May when the tulips are in bloom.

 Returning to Quebec City continue on the south shore of the St. Lawrence River to follow the Trans-Canada Highway into New Brunswick.
 If you love lobster plan a side trip to Shediac to capture the lobster festival in July.

 Again if you have time, it’s worth the side trip to check out the Fundy Isles, especially Grand Manan Island.
 There’s whale watching, hiking, kayaking, biking, birding – plenty to do along with a laid back vibe.

 The Trans-Canada Highway bypasses Halifax, the scenic south shore and the area around Wolfville, three of my favourite places to see in Nova Scotia.
 Add in a day or two so you can visit Peggy’s Cove, Blue Rocks, Lunenburg and the wineries near Wolfville.
 Walk the ocean floor when the tide is out in Blomidon.
 Stay in a lightkeeper’s cabin at Cape d’Or on the Bay of Fundy.
 And then continue east to Cape Breton Island.
 You absolutely must drive the Cabot Trail.

 From Nova Scotia you can take a ferry to PEI or to Newfoundland.

 Prince Edward Island